 Here are some other tax-relief options which are available for the consumers.
 Take advantage of them to save some extra dollars.
 But, even before you look at the subsequent section, have a look at the various aspects of filing taxes.

-.
+Get a form 4868, fill it out properly and then submit to get an automatic extension.
 But make sure you file your income tax returns in the next 6 months.
 Otherwise, you may have to pay a penalty of 5% every month.

-.
+You can deduct as much as $2500 for interest rates on student loans.
 You can claim the deductions even if you don’t itemize taxes.
 For single filers, deductions phase out at $65,000 and $130,000 for joint filers.

 Try your best to avoid getting slapped by the IRS penalties for filing your tax returns late, making mistakes in your tax calculations, not having a proper itemized slip in case of charitable donations, etc. Consult a tax professional if required in order to make costly mistakes.
 Other than that, avoid the popular tax scams that are happening nowadays.
 That is more dangerous than getting penalized by the IRS.